Hoani Matenga

-Hoani Matenga is a professional rugby player and musician.
-He has represented New Zealand in the Maori All Blacks, and has played professionally in France, Japan, Spain and New Zealand.
+Hoani Matenga is a professional rugby player and musician for Six60.
+He has represented New Zealand in the Māori All Blacks, and has played professionally in France, Japan, Spain and New Zealand.
 Matenga is also known as a musician, as an early member of the band Six60.
 He can play electric bass, and in the position of either lock or loose forward.

 Born in Christchurch, he attended Christchurch Boys' High School and played for their first XV.
 In 2009, Matenga graduated from the University of Otago with degrees in marketing and tourism.